-The Assistant District Attorney must prove three elements to get an assault and battery conviction.
+The Assistant District Attorney must prove three elements:

 - The defendant touched the victim with any right to do so,

 - That the defendant intentionally touched the person, and

 - The touching was likely to cause bodily harm.
 Or, not consented to.

 Reckless is when the defendant did not intend to touch the victim yet still did.
 The Assistant District Attorney must prove two elements: